ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 ## mdanse_outputs
 All the files created by MDANSE will be written here.
-We included some precalculated results using a long Argon trajectory.
+We included some precalculated results using a longer Argon trajectory.
 * dynamicincoherentstructurefactor_long.mda - DISF of an Argon trajectory.
 * gaussiandynamicincoherentstructurefactor_long.mda - GDISF of an Argon trajectory.
+* meansquareddisplacement_long.mda - MSD of an Argon trajectory.

 # The actual tutorial, step by step.
 In the text of the tutorial, we will concentrate on the